Skip to main content

 Working with Large Collections

-# Read only recent documents (sorted by _id desc)
+# Most recent documents (sorted by _id desc)

 Shell Commands